Interns’ Rights to National Minimum Wage

 Any intern that counts as a worker would be entitled to receive the National Minimum Wage.
 What’s more, when interns are due the National Minimum Wage, employers have no legal right to avoid paying it, by:

 When an intern is promised a contract of future work they will become classed as a worker.
-This would also mean they are due to get the National Minimum Wage (NMW) from their employer.
+This would also mean they are due to get the National Minimum Wage (NMW) from

 Students will not have entitlement to the National Minimum Wage if they are required to do an internship for less than one (1) year as part of a UK-based further or higher education course.